microsoft/vscode-react-native/README.md

 You can debug your app on an Android emulator, Android device or iOS simulator.
 This extension provides [experimental support](doc/debugging.md#debugging-on-ios-device) for iOS devices.

-Since version 0.60.2 React Native supports Hermes engine.
-You can debug your Hermes app on an Android emulator or Android device.
-This extension provides [experimental support](doc/debugging.md#debugging-react-native-hermes) for debugging [React Native Hermes](https://facebook.github.io/react-native/docs/hermes/) applications on Android.
+Since version 0.60.2 [React Native supports Hermes engine for Android applications](https://facebook.github.io/react-native/blog/2019/07/17/hermes).
+Extension provides experimental support for debugging React Native Android applications with Hermes enabled.
+Please see [Debugging React Native apps with Hermes enabled](#debugging-react-native-apps-with-hermes-enabled) for more details.

 More information about debugging using VS Code can be found in this [guide](https://code.visualstudio.com/docs/editor/debugging).